 Sample collection and preparation

 Within the study area, a total of fifteen (15) samples of building materials were collected, crushed into small pieces, and dried in a hot air oven for twenty-four hours at around 100° Celsius.
-It is then ground into a fine powder, homogenized, and sieved through a 0.45 mm mesh size.
+It is then crushed into a fine powder, homogenized, and sieved through a 0.45 mm mesh size.
 Approximately 250 g of this homogeneous fine mesh of each sample is packed inside a cylindrical plastic container that has a predetermined shape (3" in diameter by 5" in height), is weighted, and is appropriately sealed to prevent radon or thoron gas from escaping [17].
 The treated samples are kept in a safe place for approximately four weeks to bring 226Ra and 232Th, as well as their corresponding daughter nuclides, to equilibrium [14].

 Gamma spectrometry

-Using Gamma spectrometer having HPGe detector, with a relative efficiency of 35% and a resolution of 1.8 keV for the gamma emission of the 1.33 MeV of 60Co, the specific activity of 226Ra, 232Th, and 40K in the samples was determined.
+Using Gamma spectrometer having HPGe detector, with a relative efficiency of 35% and a resolution of 1.8 keV for the gamma emission of the 1.33 MeV of 60Co, the specific activity concentration of 226Ra, 232Th, and 40K in the samples was determined.
 A mixed point source of 241Am (59.5 keV), 137Cs (661.7 keV), and 60Co (1173.2, 1332.5 keV) was employed for the energy calibration of the HPGe detection system.
 Once it had reached equilibrium with its daughter radio-isotopes, the uranium-ore standard (IAEA-RGU-1, uranium ore) with an activity of 4940 Bq/kg was utilized for efficiency calibration.
 Table 1, is the list of the daughter radionuclides and their energies that were used to calibrate efficiency.

 A fourth-order polynomial was fitted to the energy versus efficiency plot, and this polynomial was then utilized to assess the radionuclides of interest or their efficiencies.
-The activity of 40K was determined from 1460 keV photo peak; the activity of 226Ra was assessed from a gamma line of 214Bi at 1766 keV and 352 keV of 214Pb; and the activity of 232Th was determined from the most prominent gamma lines of 208Tl at 510.6, 583.2, and 2610 keV, 212Bi at 727.2 KeV, and 212Pb at 238.6 KeV [18-24].
+The activity of 40K was determined from 1460 keV photo peak; the activity of 226Ra was assessed from a gamma lines of 214Bi at 1766 keV and 352 keV of 214Pb; and the activity of 232Th was determined from the most prominent gamma lines of 208Tl at 510.6, 583.2, and 2610 keV, 212Bi at 727.2 KeV, and 212Pb at 238.6 KeV [18-24].

 Radioactivity evaluation